mip-master/learning_mip/README.md

 ), was founded in 2008.

-With that, a much broader community began to adopt MIP to solve challenging problem in various industries.
+With that, a much broader community began to adopt MIP to solve challenging problems in various industries.
 However, some specific modeling language, such as [GAMS]( https://en.wikipedia.org/wiki/General_Algebraic_Modeling_System